Drew Brees: 2006 season

 Brees had a productive first year with the Saints.
 The team, under first-year head coach Sean Payton, rebounded from its disastrous 2005 season, when the team was unable to play in New Orleans due to the damage caused by Hurricane Katrina and struggled to a 3–13 record, to finish with a 10–6 regular season record and won the NFC South division title.
 The Saints also earned the NFC's second seed as well as a first-round bye.
 On November 5, in the 31–14 victory over the Tampa Bay Buccaneers, he had 314 passing yards and three touchdowns to earn his first NFC Offensive Player of the Week honor.
-On November 19, in a 31–16 victory over the Cincinnati Bengals, he threw for a career-high 510 passing yards, two touchdowns, and three interceptions.
+On November 19, in a 31–16 loss against the Cincinnati Bengals, he threw for a career-high 510 passing yards, two touchdowns, and three interceptions.
 Brees's 510 passing yards marked a single-game franchise record and was the sixth most for a single game in NFL history at the time.
 In Week 14, a 42–17 victory over the Dallas Cowboys, he had 384 passing yards and five touchdowns to earn his second NFC Offensive Player of the Week award in 2006.
 Brees threw a league-leading and franchise record 4,418 passing yards, finished third in the league with 26 touchdown passes and 11 interceptions, and had a 96.2 passer rating.
 Brees was named starting quarterback for the NFC in the 2007 Pro Bowl and was named as a First-team All-Pro.
 On January 5, 2007, Brees was named first runner-up behind former teammate Tomlinson for league MVP by the Associated Press.
 Brees and Tomlinson were co-recipients of the Walter Payton NFL Man of the Year Award.

 On January 13, 2007, in his first playoff game for New Orleans, Brees was 20–of–32 in passing attempts with one touchdown and no interceptions against the Philadelphia Eagles in the Divisional Round at the Louisiana Superdome.
 The Saints held on to win 27–24, and advanced to the franchise's first NFC Championship Game against the Chicago Bears.
 Though he completed 27 of 49 passes for 354 yards and two touchdowns, Brees committed three costly turnovers, and was penalized for an intentional grounding in the endzone, resulting in a safety, as the Saints lost in the NFC Championship by a score of 39–14.
 Brees dislocated his left elbow during the first quarter of the Pro Bowl.